Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures remained slightly below the session peak, 5166.75, as the closing bell approached.
-The 5th-wave uptrend that began on May 2 continues.
-I’ve updated the chart.
+The S&P 500 futures have fallen back to the 5340s during the session.
+Elliott Wave Theory: The decline is the 4th subwave within the uptrending 3rd wave within the 5th-wave uptrend that began on May 31.

 9:35 a.m.
 New York time